Free and Confidential Services

 Mental Health Emergencies

 In the case of a mental health emergency after office hours contact the On Call Student Life Administrator at 574-535-7273 (6273).
 If a student is non-responsive, call 911.
 Campus Safety is also available for assistance and to access immediate support (574-535-7599).

 Resources and services

-Individual and couples counseling – Professional, short-term, on-campus counseling services are available to students on a free and confidential basis.
+Individual counseling – Professional, short-term, on-campus counseling services are available to students on a free and confidential basis.

 Recommendations for students with a history of mental health concerns – Workshops, convocations, in-services and online resources are also provided by the Counseling office.